Our News

 It Takes Over 140 Pages to Discuss Safe Cargo Handling

-The Federal Motor Carrier Safety Administration (FMCSA provides the Driver’s Handbook on Cargo Securement to layout the North American Cargo Securement Standard observed in the U.S. and Canada.
+The Federal Motor Carrier Safety Administration (FMCSA) provides a list of cargo securement rules observed in the U.S. and Canada.
 The Handbook details an array of requirements for all commercial drivers; yet, it does not even cover liquid cargo, which also poses significant risks on the road.

 The goal of the standards is to ensure that truckers secure their loads to help prevent the risks such as (but not limited to) the following during an accident or even due to adverse weather conditions: